 During the fourth quarter of 2013, the Company's board of directors approved and committed to a restructuring plan (the "Q4 2013 Restructuring Plan") to reduce its cost structure resulting from the Company's decision to begin winding down its CodeXyme® cellulase enzymes program, which included a total of 15 employee terminations in the United States.
 For the year ended December 31, 2013, costs of \$809,000 of employee severance and other termination benefits have been recognized, consisting of \$573,000 in research and development expenses and \$236,000 in selling, general and administrative expenses.
-During the three months ended March 31, 2014, the Company made payments of \$238,000 and there was no remaining liability at March 31, 2014.
-Associated with the Q4 2013 Restructuring Plan, the Company announced it was selling certain research and development assets that have become excess to future requirements (see Note 4).
+For the three months ended March 31, 2014, the Company made severance payments of \$238,000 and there was no remaining liability at March 31, 2014.
+Associated with the Q4 2013 Restructuring Plan, the Company announced it was selling certain research and development assets that have become excess to future requirements (see Note 7 "Assets Held for Sale").
 The Company does not anticipate recording any further costs under this restructuring plan.

-The following table summarizes the activity in the restructuring accrual during the three months ended March 31, 2014 (in thousands):
+The following table summarizes the activity in the restructuring accrual for the three months ended March 31, 2014 and the three months ended June 30, 2014 (in thousands):

-- Restructuring Plan
+• Restructuring Plan

 Balance at December 31, 2013 \$ 277

-Cash payments during the first quarter of 2014 (238)
+Cash payments for the first quarter of 2014 (238)

 Adjustments to previously accrued charges (39)

 Balance at March 31, 2014 \$

+Cash payments for the second quarter of 2014 \$

+Adjustment to previously accrued charges \$

+Balance at June 30, 2014 \$